SpencerJobe/TypesJS/README.md

 var b = 42;
 var c = document.createElement("p");

-// Passes a is a string and TString is a member of the union type types.check(a,TUnion(TString,TNumber), true);
+// Passes - a is a string and TString is a member of the union type types.check(a,TUnion(TString,TNumber), true);

-// Passes b is a number and TNumber is a member of the union type types.check(b,TUnion(TString,TNumber), true);
+// Passes - b is a number and TNumber is a member of the union type types.check(b,TUnion(TString,TNumber), true);

-// Fails c is an object and TObject is NOT a member of the union type types.check(b,TUnion(TString,TNumber), true);
+// Fails - c is an object and TObject is NOT a member of the union type types.check(c,TUnion(TString,TNumber), true);

 ```
 You won't want to type `TUnion(TString,TNumber)` every time you need to check your union type.
 So, you can store it in a JavaScript variable instead.